Coronavirus - children in care and care proceedings

 Parents or family members with parental responsibility for the child concerned are automatically entitled to legal aid if they receive a “letter before proceedings”.
 Your legal aid will cover advice for the meeting(s) and your solicitor’s attendance at the meeting with you.

-In Kent we are already seeing these meetings being convened both by telephone conference call and by video conferencing – the practicalities of these options will be discussed on a case by case basis in order to ensure you are fully engaged in the meeting.
+In Kent meetings continue to be convened both by telephone conference call and by video conferencing – the practicalities of these options will be discussed on a case by case basis in order to ensure you are fully engaged in the meeting.

 My child has been removed from my care – can I still see them?